Rogue24/JPImageresizerView/README_EN.md

 ```
 ![save](https://github.com/Rogue24/JPCover/raw/master/JPImageresizerView/save.gif)

-- PS1：If preserved savedConfigure.history.viewFrame If it is inconsistent with the current viewframe, the interface will be disordered, and you need to judge whether it is consistent before reopening;
+- PS1：If preserved `savedConfigure.history.viewFrame` If it is inconsistent with the current `viewFrame`, the interface will be disordered, and you need to judge whether it is consistent before reopening;
 - PS2：In addition, it can only be saved during the usage of the App, and the persistent cache has not been implemented.

 ### Other